cybertronai/imagenet18/README.md

 # Checking progress

-Machines print progress to local stdout, log TensorBoard event files to EFS under unique directory and also send data to wandb if WANDB_API_KEY env var is set (it's under https://app.wandb.ai/settings).
+Machines print progress to local stdout, log TensorBoard event files to EFS under unique directory and also send data to wandb if WANDB_API_KEY env var is set to API key (it's under https://app.wandb.ai/settings).

 ## TensorBoard
-1. launch tensorboard using tools/launch_tensorboard.py
+1. launch tensorboard using `python tools/launch_tensorboard.py`

 That will provide a link to tensorboard instance which has loss graph under "losses" group.
 You'll see something like this under "Losses" tab
 <img src='https://raw.githubusercontent.com/diux-dev/imagenet18/master/tensorboard.png'>